 From 2011-2013 he curated and produced Manhattan’s free, outdoor, multidisciplinary arts festival, The River To River Festival, for the Lower Manhattan Cultural Council where he also served as Director of Public Programs.
-As festival curator and as Director of Public Programs he worked with neighborhood stakeholders such as American Express, Goldman Sachs, Brookfield Properties, CBRE, the Howard Hughes Corporation, the New York City Economic Development Corporation, The Battery Park City Authority, The Port Authority of New York/New Jersey, the Alliance for Downtown New York and other civic, corporate and not-for-profit entities to develop and implement cultural strategies for the continued revitalization of Lower Manhattan.
+As festival curator and as Director of Public Programs he worked with corporate, civic and not-for-profit neighborhood stakeholders to develop and implement cultural strategies for the continued revitalization of Lower Manhattan.

 From 2002-2004 he was the Marketing Director at Performance Space 122, one of NYC’s most prestigious venues for contemporary performance.
 Here he developed organizational strategy and re-branded the institution, repositioning it in the national cultural landscape, revitalizing the brand and growing audience.
 In 2005 he became Performance Space 122’s first full-time producer where he introduced new programs and produced international festivals including Buenos Aires In Translation, Norway in New York and PS122’s programs for Act French.